wolfSSL/wolfssl/IDE/WORKBENCH/README.md

         -DUSE_CERT_BUFFERS_2048 -DNO_FILESYSTEM

+    USE\_CERT\_BUFFERS is only necessary for the wolfCrypt test and benchmark applications.

-6. If using a filesystem, copy the certs folder in wolfssl to the Wind River Workbench workspace folder.
+6. If using a filesystem and running the wolfCrypt test and benchmark applications, copy the certs folder in \<path\_to\_wolfssl\>/wolfssl to the Wind River Workbench workspace folder.
 This is where the simulator looks for the filesystem.

-7. If NO\_\_DEV\_RANDOM remains defined in wolfssl/wolfcrypt/settings.h under
+7. If NO\_DEV\_RANDOM is defined in wolfssl/wolfcrypt/settings.h inside the
-\#ifdef WOLFSSL\_VXWORKS, a new GenerateSeed() function will need to be defined in wolfcrypt/src/random.c.
+\#ifdef WOLFSSL\_VXWORKS block, a new GenerateSeed() function will need to be defined in wolfcrypt/src/random.c.

 ####3 Testing wolfSSL with VxWorks: